by Bill McBride on 5/19/2015 04:15:00 PM

 In 2008 and 2009, the home builders started far fewer homes than they sold as they worked off the excess inventory that they had built up in 2005 and 2006.

-Now it looks like builders are starting a few more homes than they are selling, and the inventory of under construction and completed new home sales increased slightly to 124,000 in Q4 (this is still near record lows).
+Now it looks like builders are generally starting about the same number of homes that they are selling, and the inventory of under construction and completed new home sales is still very low.

 Note: new home sales are reported when contracts are signed, so it is appropriate to compare sales to starts (as opposed to completions).
-This is not perfect because of the handling of cancellations, but it does suggest the builders are keeping inventories under control, and also suggests that the year-over-year increase in housing starts is directly related to an increase in demand and not renewed speculative building.
+This is not perfect because of the handling of cancellations, but it does suggest the builders are keeping inventories under control.